ColDogStudios/ColDog-Locker/README.md

 Your anti-virus will possibly flag ColDog Locker as a virus.
 This is a false postitive and you need to make an exclusion.

   - By using this software, you agree that ColDog Studios is not held responsible for any data lost, stolen, or accessed.
+  - The software is provided as is and without warranty as to its features, functionality, or performance.
   - Any unauthorized copying, distributing, or selling of this solftware is prohibited.

 ### Compatability